Manipur

 In Manipur, local communities and activists have been raising concerns over the signing of mining agreements in tribal villages without proper consultations.

 The state government signed 39 MoUs with private companies to explore mineral resources like chromite, limestone, nickel, copper, malachite, azurite, magnetite, and various platinum groups of elements (PGE) between 2017 and 2018.
-Currently, carious mining companies are involved in mining surveys and operation plans to extract various minerals in Manipur, primarily chromite and limestone in Ukhrul, Kamjong, Tengnoupal and Chandel districts that borders Myanmar.
+Currently, various mining companies are involved in mining surveys and operation plans to extract various minerals in Manipur, primarily chromite and limestone in Ukhrul, Kamjong, Tengnoupal and Chandel districts that borders Myanmar.

 The Indigenous Perspectives and Movement for the Sustainable Development of Manipur (IPMSDL) documented that the agreements were made without free, prior, and informed consent, violating international standards like the UN Declaration on the Rights of Indigenous Peoples.